harmonoid/harmonoid/index.md

 ## 🏂 Motion

-These GIFs are only 25 FPS :worried:.
+These GIFs are only 25 FPS 😟.
 Please wait for the GIFs to load, if they appear choppy to you.

 |||
 |-|-|